Museum-Barberini/Barberini-Analytics/DOCUMENTATION.md

   See [Repository overview](#repository-overview).
 - **minimal-mining-pipeline:** Test setup and running of the entire pipeline in a minimal mode, providing an isolated context against production data.
   See `scripts/test/run_minimal_mining_pipeline.sh`.
-- **test-pbi-reports:** Contains crash tests for loading every single `power_bi/` report file in Power BI Desktop.

-  Requires a GitLab Runner on Windows to be available.
-  See `tests/power_bi`.
 - **lint:** Makes sure all Python code in the repository follows the [PEP8 coding style guide](https://www.python.org/dev/peps/pep-0008/).

 ## Migration system